 Red 40 Side Effects: Radioactive Mice!

-There are also human tests that reveal a red 40 side effect.
+But there are also research studies on humans that reveal a possible bad side effect.
 One group of study participants with hives and skin swelling were showing no symptoms before consuming red 40.
 Skin breakouts were visible in about 15% of the participants.

 “There is evidence, albeit controversial and inconclusive, that Red 40, the most widely used dye, accelerates the appearance of tumors … in mice.”